Table of contents

 Borderlands 3 will feature 4 playable characters at launch.
 The following character classes have been presented; a Soldier, Siren, Assassin, and Hunter Class.
 Each Vault Hunter has its own unique skills and abilities.
 Unlike previous Borderlands games, the heroes in Borderlands 3 will have three action skills at their disposal.
-Also, their skill trees have an unique twist to them, giving them their own play style.
+Also, their skill trees have a unique twist to them, giving them their own play style.

-Borderlands 3 has been modernized and so has the movement capabilities of the playable characters.
+Borderlands 3 has been modernized and so have the movement capabilities of the playable characters.
 You will now be able to perform slides.
-You can perform such a move by press the crouch button (B on the Xbox controller) while you are running.
+You can perform such a move by pressing the crouch button (B on the Xbox controller) while you are running.
 Now you can slide behind cover if you are taking heavy fire but you can also use it to sneak up on enemies that are behind cover.
 While sliding you are able to turn the camera and get those shots in early for a surprise attack.

 Another new game mechanic is the ability to climb up objects.
 If you see a container you can jump and grab the ledge to pull yourself up.
 Now you can take the high ground Obi-wan and shoot down at your foes.

 The ‘buttslam’ mechanic from Borderlands the Pre-Sequel makes its way to Borderlands 3.
 While the overall game doesn’t have the low gravity environments from the previous game, it does let you perform a slam when you have enough altitude.
 Since Borderlands 3 has a lot more vertical level design and your ability to climb up to objects makes this a useful attack to get the jump on your opponents.